Carlosrincong/AWS-Solutions-Architect-Associate/Elastic Load Balancing/README.md

 - rules: source IP address of the client. target group to send the traffic to
 - listeners: The client connects to the listener.
 This is often called client side.
 There can be many listeners for a single load balancer.
 - target groups: This is where you define the type of backend you want to direct traffic to.
 Also, a health check must be defined for each target group.
+You can link the load balancer to a security group instead of link to an instance.

 ## Types of load balancers